sunpy/sunpy/doc/source/code_ref/coordinates.rst

   <SkyCoord (HelioGraphicStonyhurst: dateobs=None, RSun=695508.0 km): (lon, lat, rad) in (deg, deg, km)
       (70.0, -30.0, 695508.0)>

+SunPy implements supports for the following solar physics coordinate systems:

+* Helioprojective (Cartesian) `~sunpy.coordinates.frames.HelioProjective`
+* Helioprojective (Radial) `~sunpy.coordinates.frames.HelioProjectiveRadial`
+* Heliocentric `~sunpy.coordinates.frames.HelioCentric`
+* Heliographic Stonyhurst `~sunpy.coordinates.frames.HelioGraphicStonyhurst`
+* Heliographic Carrington `~sunpy.coordinates.frames.HelioGraphicCarrington`

+for a complete description of these frames, see `sunpy.coordinates.frames`.

 `~astropy.coordinates.SkyCoord` and all other `~astropy.coordinates` objects
 also support array coordinates.
 These work the same as single-value coordinates, but they store multiple coordinates in a single object.
-When you're going to apply the same operation to many different coordinates (say, from a catalog), this is a better choice than a list of `~astropy.coordinates.SkyCoord` objects, because it will be *much* faster than applying the operation to each `~astropy.coordinates.SkyCoord` in a for loop.
+When you're going to apply the same operation to many different coordinates, this is a better choice than a list of `~astropy.coordinates.SkyCoord` objects, because it will be *much* faster than applying the operation to each `~astropy.coordinates.SkyCoord` in a for loop.
 ::